 Pay the debt

 Filing bankruptcy stops any and all collection activity; it is the trump card that debtors can play against handle garnishments and stop creditors from collecting.
 The moment you file a bankruptcy, as long as you haven’t had multiple bankruptcy cases pending within the last year, the federal court issues an order that says all creditors must immediately cease any and all collection activity.
+This means even if a garnishment is pending, it will stop the garnishment and prevent it from continuing.
 To ensure the creditor has knowledge of a bankruptcy, our office sends notice of the bankruptcy to any creditor attempting to garnish you and the court where the creditor obtained the judgment.
 Sometimes, we are even able to get some of the garnished funds back.

 When dealing with a garnishment, it is also important to know advise can vary between stopping a wage garnishment vs. stopping a bank garnishment.
 Stopping a wage garnishment is what most people worry about since a substantial amount of money is taken each paycheck.
 Bankruptcy is often the only guaranteed way to stop a garnishment.
 Often, we recommend bankruptcy as the only viable way to stop garnishments.
 Often, our clients often spend less to file bankruptcy than to pay or settle a judgment.
 Basically once you file bankruptcy you have a federal court order that the garnishment must stop, unless you have had a dismissed bankruptcy case in the prior 12 months.

 Ways to Attempt to Stop Garnishments

 There are other ways that can either potentially handle garnishments.
 We rarely recommend these two other options, but in certain circumstances they may help; these options are negotiate the debt or file a Homestead Deed.